JoshDoug/Notes/Containers-and-VMs/Vagrant/vagrantup.md

 These provisions need* to be applied on the first run, if the box has already been booted once then it needs to be removed, `vagrant destroy`, and then run `vagrant up` which will start up a fresh box.

 *Vagrant includes options to run these scripts on each boot in case that is required with a `run:always` parameter.

+## Vagrant multi-machine Vagrantfile

+Typically applications are deployed on mulitple servers, with a database server/container/vm and an application server, this is also possible with Vagrant.
+These multi-box Vagrant setups can then be connected via a private network.

+To connect to a box via SSH the command needs to specify the box name: `vagrant ssh node`